GLOBAL MARKETS-Yen spikes after Japan intervention, stocks slump

 By Herbert Lash and Marc Jones

-NEW YORK/LONDON, Sept 22 (Reuters) - The yen spiked higher on Thursday after the Federal Reserve's adamant rate hike stance the day before roiled the investment outlook for bonds and stocks while forcing Japan to unilaterally intervene in FX markets for the first time since 1998.
+NEW YORK/LONDON, Sept 22 (Reuters) - The yen spiked higher on Thursday after the Federal Reserve's strong stance on rates the day before roiled the outlook for bonds and stocks while forcing Japan to intervene in FX markets to support its currency for the first time since 1998.

-The dollar slid after earlier surging to fresh two-decade highs following the Fed's raising interest rates on Wednesday by an expected 75 basis points.
-Its projection of more large increases ahead cemented a market view of "higher for longer."
+The dollar slid after surging to fresh two-decade highs following the fed's raising of interest rates on Wednesday by a hefty 75 basis points.
+Its projection of more large increases to come cemented a "higher for longer" view on rates.

-In a cautionary sign, the Treasury yield curve measuring the gap between two- and 10-year notes inverted the most since at least 2000, signaling a recession in a year or two.
-It later eased a bit at -44.1 basis points.
+The bond market responded with the part of the yield curve measuring the gap between two- and 10-year Treasury notes inverting the most since at least 2000.
+The measure, a signal of a likely recession in a year or two, later eased a bit to stand at -42.0 basis points.

-Stocks fell further on Wall Street while in Europe, where Russia's threat to use nuclear weapons amplified the existing economic pain and volatility from the Ukraine war, major indexes .FTSE, .GDAXI, .FCHI also tumbled.
+Stocks fell further on Wall Street and in Europe, where russia's threat on Wednesday to use nuclear weapons amplified the existing economic pain and volatility from the Ukraine war.
+The major British, German and French bourses .FTSE, .GDAXI, .FCHI tumbled more than 1%.

-But the day's big news was Tokyo swooping in to support the yen JPY=EBS soon after Europe opened.
-While the move seemed imminent for weeks - the yen has fallen 20% this year, almost half of that in the last six weeks - it still packed a punch.
+But the day's big news was tokyo swooping in to support the yen JPY=EBS soon after Europe opened.
+While such a move had seemed imminent for weeks - the yen has fallen 20% this year, almost half of that in the last six weeks - it still packed a punch.

-Central bank rate hikes around the world and Japan fighting back against the weak yen cooled the dollar's latest burst to fresh highs, said Joe Manimbo, U.S. senior market analyst at Convera.
+Central banks hiking rates around the world and Japan fighting back against the weak yen cooled the dollar's latest burst to fresh highs, said Joe Manimbo, U.S. senior market analyst at Convera.

-"But the Fed's unflinching determination to restore 2% inflation is likely to keep the buck well-supported for the foreseeable future," Manimbo said.
+"But the Fed's unflinching determination to restore 2% inflation is likely to keep the buck well-supported for the foreseeable future," Manimbo added.

-The move came just hours after the Bank of Japan maintained super-low interest rates, fighting the global tide of monetary tightening by the Fed and other central banks trying to rein in roaring inflation.
+Tokyo's move came just hours after the Bank of Japan maintained super-low rates, fighting the global tide of monetary tightening by the U.S. and other central banks trying to rein in roaring inflation.

-Volatility and uncertainty have risen as the market comes to grips with a monetary regime that is now reducing liquidity after a decade of abundance, said David Bahnsen, chief investment officer at wealth manager The Bahnsen Group in Newport Beach, California.
+Volatility and uncertainty have risen as the market comes to grips with a policy regime that is reducing liquidity after a decade of abundance, said David Bahnsen, chief investment officer at wealth manager The Bahnsen Group in Newport Beach, California.

 "Excessive quantitative easing over the past decade is going to result in excessive tightening and the market has no way to properly price what this means for valuations," Bahnsen said.

-Asian stocks MIAPJ0000PUS swooned overnight to a two-year low after the Fed's rate hike and outlook.
+MSCI's emerging markets index .MSCIEF fell 0.90% and Asian stocks MIAPJ0000PUS marched overnight to a two-year low after the Fed's rate hike and outlook.

 The median of Fed officials' own outlook has U.S. rates at 4.4% by year's end - 100 bps higher than their June projection - and even higher, at 4.6%, by the end of 2023.